-UCSB subscribes to the Illinois Researcher and Information Service (IRIS) and Community of Science Funding Opportunities (COS), extramural funding source databases with search capabilities along with instructions on how to conduct a search.
-Links to IRIS, COS and additional funding resources may be found through the Financial Support Section at http://www.graddiv.ucsb.edu/financial/awards.htm
+UCSB subscribes to several extramural funding source searchable databases (including Pivot) to help you locate funding opportunities.
+Links to funding resources may be found through the Financial Support Section at http://www.graddiv.ucsb.edu/financial/extramural-funding

 The reference section on the first floor of the Davidson Library provides a variety of directories describing sources of funding and research opportunities, including fellowships, grants, internships and jobs.

-If you would like assistance searching or applying for extramural funding, please contact one of the Graduate Division Peer Advisers.
+If you would like assistance searching or applying for extramural funding, please contact one of the Graduate Division Peer Advisors.